 You notice that we allocated more memory than was needed to hold "cat."
 Perhaps we will append something to the string in future, so we might want to allocate that extra space just in case.
-But if not, we could have initialized the string using and the compiler would only assign the minimum memory needed.
+But if not, we could have initialized the string using char s[] = "cat";

-'''

-char s[] = "cat";

-'''